phillip-kruger/phillip-kruger.github.io/_posts/2017-11-12-farjars_thinwars_and_why_openliberty_is_cool.md

 ### Fine-tuning the memory footprint.

-To start off I just used the umbrella `javaee-7.0` and `microProfile-1.2` features, even though my application only use a subset of the specifications.
+To start off I used the umbrella `javaee-7.0` and `microProfile-1.2` features, even though my application only uses a subset of these specifications.

 Using `jconsole` I measured the memory footprint (after a GC) of the running server: